VickenMat/War-of-the-Worlds/World War I/Thoughts.md

 			- They hold interests, not beliefs or morals
 		- The Great War was a messy complex event that goes beyond simple attributions of responsibility or fault
 			- The War was realpolitik in action with the gravest of consequences only to be concluded with idealpolitik
+		- *The Triple Alliance was at a major disadvantage going into the war as they were surrounded and outnumbered by their enemies*
+		- *The imperial force was far greater on the Entente side than the Alliance side
+			- Germany was the only country who held colonies outside of Europe
+			- Ottomans had recently lost control of Egypt, Libya, and Ukraine
+			- Austria-Hungary was strictly mainland Europe and completely landlocked (after Italy's alliance switch)
+	- **Unlike WWII which had a common humanitarian goal and enemy, WWI was still the age of imperialism and every decision was made for political and geographical power**

+- How could WW1 have been avoided?
+	- Prussia does not win the Franco-Prussian war and Germany is not unified
+		- Without a unified Germany, WW1 cannot occur
+	- Archduke Ferdinand's driver does not take the wrong turn on a street an assassin is eating a sandwich
+	- [[Kaiser Wilhelm II]] does not give Austria-Hungary a "blank check"
+		- Germany had promised to back Austria-Hungary to the point of war
+		- Austria-Hungary's foreign minister felt secure enough to send Serbia an ultimatum as a result
+	- Russia does not mobilize their army
+		- This mobilization sparked a chain reaction of mobilizations from Germany, France, Austria-Hungary, and Britain

 ## Key Points in the War
 - [[Franz Ferdinand]] assassinated
 	- Europe plunged as chain reactions of allies declared war
+	- *Serbia promises a full investigation of the assassination, even though it will never happen as it was state sponsored*
+	- *Austria demands access to conduct their own investigation which Serbia refuses as it is a violation of their independence*
+	- *Austria threatens to send troops to Serbia*
+	- *Russia makes it clear if Austria sends troops into Serbia, they will support the Serbian government (why?)*
+	- *Austria asks Germany for assurances that they will support them if Russia mobilizes*
+	- *Russia asks England and France for assurances that if Germany mobilizes against them, they will declare war on Germany*
+	- **Austria mobilizes their troops at the Serbian border**
+	- *Russia mobilizes their troops along the German, Austrian, and Serbian border*
+	- *Ottomans, feeling threatened that Russia is too close to them, mobilizes their own troops and declares support for Austria and Germany if Russia attacks*
+	- *Germany declares war on Russia and mobilizes its troops*
+	- *England and France declare war on Germany*
 - [[Lusitania]] sunk, U.S. relations with [[Germany]] strained
 - [[Zimmermann Telegram]] intercepted - last straw
 	- Brought the United States into the war